Post cover

 }

-Open the demo, then enter a query into the input field.
+Open the demo and enter a query into the input field.
 The employees' list doesn't filter while you type, but after passing 400ms after the latest keypress.

 Here's the implementation of useDebouncedValue():